github/docs/content/get-started/exploring-projects-on-github/saving-repositories-with-stars.md

 You can view everyone who has starred a public repository or a private repository you have access to.

-View a list of the users that have starred a repository by appending /stargazers to the end of a url of a repository.
+To view everyone who has starred a repository, add `/stargazers` to the end of the URL of a repository, for example `https://github.com/ORGANIZATION/REPOSITORY/stargazers`.

 ## Organizing starred repositories with lists